Home » Military Life » May Is Military Spouse Appreciation Month

-It’s an annual tradition; Military Spouse Appreciation Month in May is when the Department of Defense works to raise awareness of military spouses’ sacrifices.
-The agency also offers military spouses support to help them achieve personal goals and further their careers.
+It’s an annual tradition: Military Spouse Appreciation Month in May is when the Department of Defense raises awareness of the sacrifices made by military spouses.
+The agency also supports military spouses in achieving personal goals and advancing their careers.

 Each military branch observes Military Spouse Appreciation Day.
 Observances range from unit-level and base-level activities and events to virtual seminars and how-tos for military spouses to participate in online.
-Local units may have spouse employment fairs, you may find some bases go above and beyond for spouses during the month of May; others may be unable to do so because of mission requirements or operations tempo.
+Local units may have spouse employment fairs.
+Some bases go above and beyond for spouses in May; others may be unable to do so due to mission requirements or operational tempo.

 There are approximately a million military spouses.
-As the DoD press release about Military Spouse Appreciation Month reminds, military spouses are subject to “frequent moves to long separations while their spouse is on deployment.”
+As the DoD press release about Military Spouse Appreciation Month reminds us, military spouses are subject to “frequent moves to long separations while their spouse is on deployment.”

 How does military life affect spouses?
-An Active Duty Spouse Survey hosted on MilitaryOneSource.com found that frequent changes of location required when the servicemember gets permanent change of station orders can be a complicating factor for spouses trying to maintain any sort of career.
+An Active Duty Spouse Survey hosted on MilitaryOneSource.com found that frequent location changes required when a servicemember receives a permanent change of station order can complicate spouses’ efforts to maintain a career.

 • The unemployment rate for military spouses has been roughly 21% since 2015.